-Although not as common as with low temperatures, I have heard of high humidity levels leading to beardies throwing up mucus, so just double check your levels to be safe.
+Although not as common as with low temperatures, I have heard of high humidity levels leading to beardies throwing up mucus, so just double check your levels with a reliable hygrometer to be safe.

 To sanitize your beardie’s cage, I recommend spot cleaning the cage with a 9:1 solution of water to red vinegar.
 Surprisingly, Red vinegar is actually 100x more efficient at killing bacteria than bleach.

 For a deep clean, which I recommend doing at least once a month, spray everything down with a veterinary grade cleaner like F10SC.
 Let everything soak for 10 minutes and then rinse it thoroughly.

 The problem with letting fecal matter sit or a cage become dirty is that it can allow a bearded dragon to re-infect themselves.